ZhaoJackson/MBTI_NLP_ML_Proj/README.md

 # Social Media Personality Prediction using MBTI and NLP

-This project analyzes social media data to identify linguistic patterns associated with MBTI personality types.
-By applying various NLP and machine learning (ML) techniques, we aim to predict a user’s MBTI classification based on their social media language.
-Our findings have potential applications in fields such as personalization, communication, HR, and mental health support.
+This project explores the relationship between social media language and MBTI personality types using Natural Language Processing (NLP) and Machine Learning (ML) techniques.
+By identifying distinct linguistic patterns, we aim to develop predictive models capable of classifying users’ MBTI personality types based on their social media posts.
+The findings have potential applications in personalization, communication strategy, human resource management, and mental health support.

 Team Members
 - Yifan Zhang